 You can also add an additional column or a separate table to list specific support services available in the community.
 These community services might include food banks, housing supports, LGBTQ2S+ services, substance use/addiction groups, or low-cost counselling.
-Faculty and staff may need to refer students who need support in many different areas, so a comprehensive list will be helpful.
+Sometimes students may need to refer a peer who needs support in many different areas, so a comprehensive list will be helpful.

-If You Are Concerned for a Student's Immediate Safety (Module 2)
+If You Are Concerned for a Student's Immediate Safety (Module 3)

-This call-out text box outlines the general steps to take if faculty and staff are concerned that a student may be a danger to themselves or others.
-Your institution may have specific policies or protocols for faculty and staff to follow (for example, some institutions require faculty and staff to complete a notification form).
-You can edit this section to include information on the steps faculty and staff should take at your institution.
+This call-out text box outlines the general steps to take if students are concerned that a peer may be a danger to themselves or others.
+Your institution may have specific policies or protocols for students to follow if they are employees of the institution (for example, some institutions require students to complete a notification form).
+You can edit this section to include information on the steps students should take at your institution.

-Practice Scenarios (Module 2)
+Practice Scenarios (Module 3)